garf-vader/GravSim/README.md

 ### 🔬 Data Sources & Setup

-Some gravity datasets were used during experimentation, but the exact methodology was exploratory and iterative—variables were adjusted through trial and error to produce meaningful solar system simulations.
+Some gravity datasets were used during experimentation, but the exact methodology was variable and data were adjusted through trial and error to produce meaningful solar system simulations.